Chapter 10. Registering and installing RHEL from the CDN using Kickstart

-- You created a Kickstart file and made it available to the installation program on removable media, a hard drive or a network location using an HTTP(S), FTP, or NFS server.
+- You have created a Kickstart file and made it available to the installation program on removable media, a hard drive, or a network location using an HTTP(S), FTP, or NFS server.

 - The Kickstart file is in a location that is accessible by the system that is to be installed.

 - You have created the boot media used to begin the installation and made the installation source available to the installation program.

 - The installation source repository used after system registration is dependent on how the system was booted.
 For more information, see the Installation source repository after system registration section in the Performing a standard RHEL 8 installation document.